smc-public/smc-exporter/README.md

 ```
 This will give you a systemd service (smc-exporter) with the exporter running on the default port, 2112.
 If you want to use a different port, you will need to override the systemd unit or modify the service file before copying with the flag `-port {portnumber}`.

+## Metrics information
+Currently smc-exporter only collects metrics for HCA transceivers running in Infiniband or Ethernet mode.
+The following metrics are collected:
+- bias current
+- voltage
+- power Rx (for each lane)
+- power Tx (for each lane)
+- wavelength
+- transfer distance